erthalion/git-fun-commit/README.md

 ```bash
 git fun-commit "Some commit message" santa
 ```
-lead to this result in log:
+lead to this result in the log:
 ```bash
 git log --graph
 ```